This post contains links to products that I may receive compensation from at no additional cost to you. View my Affiliate Disclosure page here.

 In 1922, Count Alexander Rostov is deemed an unrepentant aristocrat by a Bolshevik tribunal, and is sentenced to house arrest in the Metropol, a grand hotel across the street from the Kremlin.
 Rostov, an indomitable man of erudition and wit, has never worked a day in his life, and must now live in an attic room while some of the most tumultuous decades in Russian history are unfolding outside the hotel’s doors.
 Unexpectedly, his reduced circumstances provide him entry into a much larger world of emotional discovery.

-Since there’s so much going on with this book, I have divided the question into the five sections (books) and the afterward.
+Since there’s so much going on with this book, I have divided the book club questions for A Gentlemen in Moscow into the five sections (books) and the afterward.
 So have your copy handy as your book club discusses this one!

 - The year is 1922 and Rostov is about to spend seemingly the rest of his life at the Metropol hotel.
 Yet, for a man sentenced to house arrest, he’s fairly cheerful and doesn’t seem that daunted.
 As you’re reading this section, what did you think about his unusual reaction?
 Were you surprised he wasn’t devastated?
 What does this say about Rostov’s character?
 How would you have reacted if you were him?